alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-hadiths-on-al-dajjal.md

 lang: en
 locale: en
 note: true
-excerpt: "There are Hadiths that are Sahih and Mutawatir about the appearance of Al-Masih-ul-Dajjal.
+summary: "There are Hadiths that are Sahih and Mutawatir about the appearance of Al-Masih-ul-Dajjal.
 His appearance is one of the Signs of the Hour."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz